tutorial

 Learn more

 We want to make it easy for all robotics teams – regardless of language or framework – take full advantage of our tools.
-Now that FlatBuffers have full support across the Foxglove ecosystem, we hope people can start to reap the full benefits of this powerful format and load their data into Foxglove Studio more easily.
+Now that FlatBuffers have full support across the Foxglove ecosystem, we hope people can start to reap the full benefits of this powerful format and load their data into Foxglove more easily.

 To get started with writing FlatBuffers data in different languages, check out the official FlatBuffers tutorial guide here.
 To explore all Foxglove schemas, you can check out our docs or the @foxglove/schemas GitHub repo.
-As always, join our Slack community to ask questions, or reach out to us directly with any feedback.
+As always, join our Discord community to ask questions, or reach out to us directly with any feedback.

 Special thanks to James Kuszmaul for the contributions and help along the way.

-Read more:
+Read more

 Get started for free